aryankandpal04/City_Seva/README.md

 - Dashboard with statistics and reports
 - Mobile-responsive design

-## Database Support
+## Database System

-CitySeva supports both SQLite (for development) and Firebase Firestore (for production):
+CitySeva uses SQLite as its exclusive database system:
+- Simple, lightweight, and fast
+- Zero configuration required
+- File-based database stored locally
+- No external services or dependencies needed

-- **SQLite**: Default for local development, no configuration needed
+- Perfect for local deployment and testing
-- **Firebase Firestore**: For production use with real-time data and authentication

 ## Setup Instructions